redx94/AstraLink/README.md

 ## 📚 License

 This project is proprietary software owned by AstraLink Technologies.
 Usage is subject to the AstraLink Proprietary License terms.
-See [LICENSE.md](LICENSE.md) for detailed terms and conditions.
+See [LICENSE](LICENSE) for detailed terms and conditions.

 **Note:** Enterprise licensing, support, and custom solutions are available.
 Contact quantum.apii@gmail.com for inquiries.